SherG/cool-iron/blog/covid-19-favelas.md

 ## Digital food baskets

-Donations are distributed as "digital food baskets" - debit cards to purchase food and hygeine items.
+Donations are distributed as "digital food baskets" - pre-paid debit cards which can only be used to purchase food and hygeine items.
+These are typically used at local businesses which also helps the community.

 The General Electric (G.E.)
 Foundation in the United States is <a href="https://www.ge.com/news/press-releases/ge-foundation-covid-19-grant-helps-local-communities-in-brazil-fight-hunger" target="blank">among the donors</a> to the Gerando Falcões food initiative.

 ## Will you join us?